How to do market research for a startup (with examples)

 Attest is here to give you all the market insights you need, with tailored demographic filters and ready-to-go survey templates, you can measure everything from brand awareness to product demand in hours, not days or weeks.

-Market research isn’t a guessing game.
-There are plenty of tools and resources available, but it can be difficult to pick the right ones.
-We’ll help you get that head start.
-Here are some steps you shouldn’t miss to get the most out of your market research.
+There are plenty of tools, resources, and best practices to conduct solid market research, but it can be difficult to pick the right direction to head in.
+Worry not!
+Here are six steps to get the most out of your market research.

-Before you dive into your market, target audience and competitors, it’s good to freshen up on the types of research methods there are: primary research and secondary research.
+Before diving into your market, target audience, and competitors, it’s good to freshen up on the types of market research methods there are: primary research and secondary research.

 Primary market research

 The internet only knows so much.
-Some data you will have to get straight from the source, for instance from your target audience.
-That’s where primary data comes in the picture.
+You’ll have to get some data straight from the source: your target audience.
+That’s where primary data enters the picture.
 This is research you do yourself, gathering information directly from the people you want to use your product or service.

 A great way to do this is by using online surveys or working with focus groups to get a comprehensive understanding of what your future buyers and loyal customers need.

-If you use research and data that already exists, you’re doing secondary market research and finding secondary data.
-This can be great for exploring market dynamics and spotting trends, for instance with Google Trends.
-You can find more tools in our blog with 6 great market research tools.
+If you use existing research and data, you’re doing secondary market research and finding secondary data.
+This can be great for exploring market dynamics and spotting trends.
+You can find more tools to help you conduct this research method in our blog:six great market research tools.

-Secondary data is, of course, super useful, but because it’s external research that hasn’t been conducted with your business in mind, it will always lack that crucial link back to your offering.
+Secondary data has its place, but because it’s external research that hasn’t been conducted with your business in mind, you’ll need to be aware of citation bias.

-Step 1: Find out what you need to know
+2. Find out what you need to focus on

 You might have a general sense of what you want to learn from your market research: whether or not you should launch your startup idea.
-But to get the most actionable data, you’ll need to specify some research goals.
+However, you’ll need to specify some research goals to get actionable data.

-After your first exploratory primary research or secondary research, you will know where you have knowledge gaps.
+After your first exploratory primary research or secondary research, you’ll be able to identify where you have knowledge gaps.
 What isn’t clear about the market?
 What assumptions about your potential customers need to be verified?

-You can split up the market research goals in different categories.
-This will also help you assign the right people to the right tasks.
+You can split up your market research goals into different categories—helping you better assign the right team to the right tasks.